SK1Y101/sk1y101.github.io/_pages/about.md

 Hi there, I'm Jack!

 I'm a Final year masters student in astrophysics at Portsmouth university with a strong passion for Python programming, exoplanetary science, and gravitational wave astronomy.
-I'm currently looking to begin a career in computational physics, focusing primarily on astronomical research or spacecraft operations.
+I'm currently pursuing a career in software engineering, and aim to eventually return to computational physics with a focus on astronomical research (Exoplanets probably) or spacecraft operations.

-For any employers looking at this page, feel free to send a job posting to me via email.
-I only consider jobs that are fully remote work, but may be willing to enter negotiations if the position allows remote working for a large fraction of the total time.

 ### Projects